 This is to confirm that both of you have entered into an agreement whereby Dr. (Program) will ensure your acceptance into the ACCM fellowship program (through the SF match) and Dr. (Applicant) will only be ranking (Program) in the SF Match.
 If your understanding is different from this, please contact me at once.
 Thank you and congratulations.

-So this May, I’ll be matched to the one and only program I ranked for critical care.
+So this May, I’ll be matched to the only program I ranked for critical care.
 Next year, I’ll also enter the match for cardiothoracic anesthesiology and, again, only rank this program.